 ACTFL, the American Council on the Teaching of Foreign Languages, is dedicated to the improvement and expansion of the teaching and learning of all languages at all levels of instruction.
 ACTFL is an individual membership organization of more than 12,500 language educators and administrators from elementary through graduate education, as well as government and industry.
 The ACTFL Annual Convention and World Languages Expo, ACTFL’s largest event, is an annual international event bringing together more than 6,000 language educators from all languages, levels, and assignments.
 This stage represents one of CULTR’s key platforms to disseminate resources, advocate, and meet the people we serve.
 Meeting the changing needs of language educators and students across the country, CULTR and ACTFL also work in partnership on a variety of initiatives pushing the growth of the individual teacher and the profession as a whole.

 The Georgia Department of Education (GaDOE) oversees public education throughout the state of Georgia, ensuring that laws and regulations pertaining to education are followed and that state and federal money appropriated for education is properly allocated to local school systems.
 With a mission to offer a holistic education for each and every child in the state, the Department is managed by the State Superintendent of Schools, a publicly elected position currently held by Richard Woods.
 The following offices and divisions comprise the Georgia Department of Education: Finance and Business Operations, Assessment and Accountability, School Improvement, Technology Services, Curriculum and Instruction, and External Affairs and Policy.
 Located in downtown Atlanta near Georgia State University, the Georgia Department of Education and CULTR collaborate on a variety of initiatives to ensure Georgia’s graduating students are ready to learn, ready to live, and ready to lead.
-Michaela Claus-Nix, Program Specialist for World Languages and Workforce Initiatives, serves on CULTR’s Advisory Board.
+Patrick Wallace, Program Specialist for Curriculum & Instruction/World Languages and Global Workforce Initiatives, serves on CULTR’s Local and Regional Advisory Board.